 Located in Melbourne, Florida, located near Melbourne International Airport and only fifty miles from the Kennedy Space Center, the Florida Institute of Technology specializes in the STEM divisions as well as aviation.
 They offer a Bachelor of Arts in Aviation Management that prepares students for an array of careers in aeronautics, including planning, safety, service, business, law, operations, and more.
 Florida Tech has numerous accolades.
 The U.S. News and World Report ranks them as a Tier 1 Best National University and cites them as among the top colleges for online bachelor’s degrees.
 Forbes ranks them as among the top colleges in the United States.

 Located in Boca Raton, Florida, Everglades University is a small, private college that is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS) to award bachelor’s and master’s degrees.
 They have a Bachelor of Science in Aviation/Aerospace degree that combines aviation studies with a general education foundation.
 There are also numerous concentrations for students to explore: airport operations management, aviation safety, flight operations, aviation maintenance management, and aviation security.
-This program at Everglades takes approximately three-and-a-half years to complete.

 Spartan College of Aeronautics and Technology